Every so often, Social Security will conduct a medical review to see if you are still disabled.

 The Short Form is not a medical review.
 It is just a little form they use to decide if they want to do a medical review.
 When you get a short form, they do not contact your doctor or look at any of your medical records.

 Passing a review is much easier than getting approved in the first place.
-Nearly all reviews are successful in the end.
-Some get approved quickly (within six months) and some take more time and paperwork.
+Most reviews are successful.
+Some require appeals, but the vast majority are successful in the end.

 Social Security has put a system in place where most short forms are processed by a computer that will scan in the boxes on the form.
 This computer has the ability to automatically approve you, without ever being seen by a human!